AAbstract

 3.3 Constraints

-| Constraint | Value | Rationale |
+| Constraint | Value | Purpose |

 |---|---|---|

-| Minimum bet | $50 | Prevents noise from trivial bets |
+| Minimum bet | $50 | Prevents noise from trivial paper positions |

-| Maximum bet | 25% of balance | Encourages portfolio thinking |
+| Maximum bet | 25% of cash | Prevents all-in decisions from dominating a cohort |

-| Positions per market | 1 per side | Simplifies tracking |
+| Positions per market | 1 per side | Keeps accounting and attribution auditable |

 4. Scoring Methodology

-4.2 Portfolio Returns
+4.2 Returns and Settlement